-5.1 The development of housing is a key part of the economy and can be used as an indicator of an area's prosperity and attractiveness.
+- 5.1 The development of housing is a key part of the economy and can be used as an indicator of an area's prosperity and attractiveness.
 Providing new housing of the right type, at the right price, can encourage people to locate or stay in the area.
-It is also a key land use that, if poorly located, designed and delivered, can have an adverse impact on the environment and the quality of people's lives.

-5.2 A range of housing types, at different prices, tenures and locations are needed to cater for the increasing number and variety of households, maintain the viability of communities, and support the operation of local labour markets and the wider economy.
+It is also a key land use that, if poorly located, designed and delivered, can have an adverse impact on the environment and the quality of people's lives. - A range of housing types, at different prices, tenures and locations are needed to cater for the increasing number and variety of households, maintain the viability of communities, and support the operation of local labour markets and the wider economy.
 This is particularly relevant when providing housing for first time buyers and encouraging young families to settle and remain in a specific location.

-5.3 Under the Housing (Scotland) Act 2001, South Lanarkshire Council has a duty to assess housing needs and demand, and set out an appropriate strategy (Local Housing Strategy) and plan (Local Development Plan), to meet identified housing requirements.

-5.4 SPP states that a Housing Need and Demand Assessment (HNDA) should be carried out to provide an evidence base for defining housing supply targets and allocating land in LDP's.
-Part of the evidence prepared for the SDP was an HNDA which set the context and requirements for housing land allocation in LDP's.
-These requirements are outlined in SDP2.
+- 5.3 Under the Housing (Scotland) Act 2001, South Lanarkshire Council has a duty to assess housing needs and demand, and set out an appropriate strategy (Local Housing Strategy) and plan (Local Development Plan), to meet identified housing requirements. - 5.4 SPP states that a Housing Need and Demand Assessment (HNDA) should be carried out to provide an evidence base for defining housing supply targets and allocating land in LDPs.
+Part of the evidence prepared for the SDP was an HNDA which set the context and requirements for housing land allocation in LDPs.
+These requirements are outlined in SDP2. - 5.5 The Strategic Development Plan (Clydeplan 2017) requires the council to satisfy the housing land requirements set out in its schedules 8, 9 and 10 for each housing sub-market area and South Lanarkshire as a whole, up to year 10 from the date of adoption of the local development plan (Policy 8 Housing land requirements).